rpalaani30/Kafka-on-Windows/README.md

-# KafkaForWindos
+# Kafka For Windows
-Installing kafka on windows on a single macine
+Installing kafka on windows on a single machine